Intermittent production: making sense of the irregularity

 And a long story short, that’s how Katana helps manufacturing businesses get more control over their multilevel BOMs.
 If you wish to learn more about BOMs in Katana, check out the video below.

 Multilevel BOMs can be a tricky element of your business to handle.
-And looking at the indented bill of materials example, it’s largely due to a manufacturer having to follow not only the production of their finished goods but also their subassemblies.
+Looking at the indented bill of materials example, it’s largely due to a manufacturer having to follow not only the production of their finished goods but also their subassemblies.

 You will need to keep up stock levels and develop a smooth production flow for a multilevel BOM to ensure that your production floor doesn’t come to a complete halt due to being understocked or a bottleneck occurring when creating a subassembly.